kaedroho/django-modelsearch/README.md

 By default, Django ModelSearch will index into the database configured in `DATABASES["default"]` and use PostgreSQL FTS, MySQL FTS, MariaDB FTS or SQLite FTS, if available.

+If you are using PostgreSQL, you must additionally add `django.contrib.postgres` to your [`INSTALLED_APPS`](https://docs.djangoproject.com/en/stable/ref/settings/#std-setting-INSTALLED_APPS) setting.

-You can change the indexing configuration, or add additional backends with the `MODALSEARCH_BACKENDS` setting.
+You can change the indexing configuration, or add additional backends with the `MODELSEARCH_BACKENDS` setting.
 For example, to configure Elasticsearch:

 ```python
 # settings.py